nandolawson/keyforge95/README.md

 ## Contributing

 Anyone who wants to contribute is more than welcome to do so.
 I would be delighted to learn from the contributions of other users.
-If you find a bug or have a feature in mind that you think would be useful, please feel free to create an issue or a pull request here on GitHub.
+If you find a bug or have a feature in mind that you think would be useful, please feel free to create a pull request on GitHub.
 If you decide to fork this project, please make sure to adhere to the [license](https://github.com/nandolawson/keyforge95/blob/master/LICENSE).
 Your involvement and feedback are highly appreciated!